laughingbiscuit/docker-apigee-drupal-kickstart/README.md

 ./start.sh
 ```

-Navigate to... `http://localhost:8080` and follow the wizard.
-Make sure you use SQLite if you don't want to separately configure a database.
+Navigate to `localhost:8080` and you will see an Apigee Portal installed with demo content.